TT104: Tomb

 In front of the tomb chapel there is an open courtyard, facing South with one burial shaft.
-From there there is on the North side the entrance to the chapel.
+From there, on the North side, is the entrance to the chapel.
 The first, broad hall is mainly decorated with daily life scenes.
 On the South wall, on the east side there is the most famous scene from the tomb showing the house of Djehutynefer.
 Three levels are depicted, indicating a three-storey house.
 Staircases are shown.
 In the second storey Djehutynefer is shown receiving offerings.
 In the first storey appear several scribes.
 The back (North wall) of this hall shows mainly rows of offering bearers as well as Djehutynefer and his wife sitting in front of an offering table.
 The short, West wall of this hall is decorated with a painted stela that once contained a longer biographical inscription.
 The text is today heavily destroyed.
 The opposite East wall shows Djehutynefer hunting in the marshes.
 The scene is not well preserved and was perhaps never finished.

 The decoration in the second hall is mainly dedicated to funerary rites.
 There is shown a procession bringing burial goods, there are ships shown sailing to Abydos and there are several purification scenes depicted.
 The North, short end of the hall shows Djehutynefer and two women in front of the underworld god Osiris.